Leonardo's fighting vehicle: Design in depth

 The gears of the design were located in a reversed order, making the vehicle unworkable.
 This is thought by some sources to have been a deliberate mistake by Leonardo as a form of security, in case his design was stolen and used irresponsibly as seen in his other designs where he also used mirror writing, it is almost impossible to fix this problem successfully without taking away power from its forward movement and strength.
-However in the documentary "Da Vinci's Machines" (2009), a team of engineers and craftsmen undertook the challenge of reconstructing Leonardo's design for an armored vehicle, commonly referred to as his tank, the successful operation and movement of the tank by fixing the purposely placed design flaw with the gearing not only validated Leonardo's innovative thinking but also showcased the capabilities of contemporary engineering to reinterpret historical designs, although it would have lacked the battlefield mobility seen in modern tanks that make them so effective today.
+However in the documentary "Da Vinci's Machines" (2009), a team of engineers and craftsmen undertook the challenge of reconstructing Leonardo's design for an armoured vehicle, commonly referred to as his tank.
+The successful operation and movement of the tank by fixing the design flaw with the gearing not only validated Leonardo's innovative thinking but also showcased the capabilities of contemporary engineering to reinterpret historical designs, although it would have lacked the battlefield mobility seen in modern tanks that make them so effective today.

 Due to the vehicle's impressive size, it would not be capable of moving on rugged terrain.
 The project could hardly be applied and realized in the 15th century.